Published

 Housing inventory levels are still low

-An area with low inventory levels means that more buyers are competing for fewer homes for sale, which keeps home prices elevated.
+An area with low inventory means that more buyers are competing for fewer homes for sale, which keeps home prices elevated.

 Homes are selling at a fast pace